eshwar-21/eshwar-portfolio/README.md

 # Eshwar Portfolio

 <div align="center">
-  <strong>A Professional Showcase of Projects, Skills, and Expertise</strong>
+> A Professional Showcase of Projects, Skills, and Expertise
 </div>

 ---